NET-Training-7/.NET-Traning-7-Bishnu/README.md

 # Assignments
 1. Create a class called *Animal* with at least 4 fields and a simple method to display animal details.
 Create an object of *Animal* class in entry point, assign all fields and call a method displaying animal details.

+1. Write C# methods for following:
+    1. Method to calculate product of squares of two supplied numbers.
+    1. Method to calculate cuberoot of a number.
+    1. Method to calculate BMI index of a person.